 The books come in three sets of 100, starting with “Red” set, then “Yellow”, and finally the hardest is “Green”.
 Each book is 8 – 10 pages.
 My K1 daughter is able to read most of the Red sets by herself, and then just get help with the harder parts.
 Likewise my P2 daughter can read most of the yellow set, and uses the pen to fill in the gaps.
 Meanwhile my toddler just uses the pen for everything!
 Each level introduces a few hundred new characters, which are then repeated in different contexts.
 So in total, the full set is 300 books, and cover over 1000 of the most popular Chinese characters.

-Apparently the author of these books took four years to write them all, which is a lot of time to write a few hundred short sentences!
-However, the effort is clearly worth it in their thoughtful and engaging syllabus.
+It took the author years to write this set, which really is a lot of time to write a few hundred short sentences (especially as she had already written a previous set prior to Le Le, called Greenfields, which is also very popular)!
+However, the effort and passion put into these books is evident, and clearly worth it, as it’s culminated in a thoughtful and engaging syllabus.
 According to the author, the first level (red) was the hardest for her to make due to the limited characters to be used, yet the need to create interesting stories.

 How do we use Le Le Chinese Books and Le Le Reading Pen?

 Generally I like to read the books together with the children first – we aim for two books a day.
 They’re short stories, usually with a funny ending, so it’s a great use of ten minutes.
 I ask the children to read as much as possible without the aid of the pen, and also translate it page-by-page into English for me, so I can join in the giggles.
 Through reading these simple books together, I’ve picked up a lot more Chinese that I had expected to.